pfertyk/ray_tracer/README.md

 ## Tests

 Several tests are provided for this program.
-Each test generates an image of a scene and compares it with an original image (stored in tests directory).
-If any differences are detected, the generated image is saved to allow comparing it with original.
+Each test generates an image of a scene and compares it with an original image (stored in the tests directory).
+If any differences are detected, the generated image is saved to allow comparing it with the original.

 Please keep in mind that these tests run much longer than standard unit tests.